ysc2229-s1-23/mp-assignment-01/README.md

 ## Final Note

-All questions in this problem set can be solved using only array, linked list, stacks, and queues knowledge.
+All questions in this problem set can be solved using only array, linked list, stacks, and queues concepts.
 You do not need to use any other data structures or algorithms, for instance a hashmap.
 If you find yourself using other data structures or algorithms, you are probably overthinking the problem.